 Now that we have spoken about what a TLD dosimeter is and how it works, let’s talk about some of the different types of TLD dosimeters, how they work, and their purpose.

 A TLD Dosimeter Bracelet, is especially important for professionals who use their hands and fingers a great amount while working in settings with exposure to radiation.
 TLD dosimeter bracelets are usually used in the mail processing industry, in medical environments, and in industrial facilities.
-What a TLD dosimeter does, is that it monitors beta, gamma, and x-ray radiation exposure.
+TLD dosimeters monitor levels of beta, gamma, and x-ray radiation exposure.

 A TLD Ring Dosimeter, like a TLD Dosimeter Bracelet, is essential for professionals who work in radiation exposure settings in which their hands and fingers are especially in use.
 They come in especially handy in cardiac catheterization (cath) labs and in mail processing facilities.
 TLD ring dosimeters make it easy to use for both extremity monitoring circumstances, and for personal dosimetry.